OCA/role-policy/role_policy/README.rst

 With this feature the view type attributes such as create, edit, delete, duplicate, import, export_xlsx become role based.
 Any such attribute can be replaced with these rules (e.g. role based decoration-%).

 |

-The View Type Attribute rules are NOT applied to the following users:

-- base.user_admin
-- base.user_root

-This is done to avoid that the admin user can no longer correct mistakes (e.g. when disabling edit on res.users).

-From a security standpoint it is recommended to use the admin account (base.user_admin) only in exceptional circumstances and create other accounts with administration rights to maintain the Odoo configuration.

-|